geotrev/undernet/site/docs/modals.md

 Modals have simple base styling, with the contents using a semantic markup structure.
 You can use utility classes or your own custom CSS to style the modal content (including header, footer, and content) further.

-You can ditch the `modal-header`, `modal-body`, and `modal-footer` classes altogether if you wish to have even more control of the content.
-These classes are, however, customizable via Sass and should fit most common use-cases.

 Try to keep the modal dialog as high in the document tree as possible.
 While the dialog is styled in a way to make it mostly capable of being nested in divs or other wrappers, doing so comes with a risk of interfering with the fullscreen effect of the dialog.

 Worth noting: there can only be one modal open at a time.
 Stacked modals are not supported.